the-pew-inc/simple-icons-rails/README.md

     bundle install
     ```

-3. Run the rake task to import the Simple Icons into your Rails project:

-    ```shell
-    bundle exec rake simple_icons:import
-    ```

-   This task will download the icons from the Simple Icons GitHub repository and save them to your project's asset directory (e.g., `app/assets/icons`).

 That's it!
 The Simple Icons Rails Gem is now installed and ready to be used in your Rails application.

 ## Usage